-Additionally, the proposals should collect evidence on the role of societal dialogues and education in proposing learning approaches to EU integration and enlargement prospect within the Union.
-This research could combine mutual, social and intercultural learning to support the development of local or regional initiatives by the civil society.
-These learning approaches could also be based on evidence from formal learning in education institutions or informal learning through civil society initiatives.
+Additionally, the proposals should collect evidence on the role of societal dialogues and education in proposing learning approaches to EU integration and enlargement prospect within the Union that combine mutual, social and intercultural learning to support the development of local or regional initiatives by the civil society.
+These learning approaches could be based on evidence from formal learning in education institutions or informal learning through civil society initiatives.
 Proposals should consider citizens' engagement and dialogue, for seeking wider input and encourage youth participation.

 To support this goal, the proposals should identify the most effective tools for public administration and policymakers to improve citizens' understanding of the enlargement process, seizing educational opportunities and societal awareness.
-Utilising emerging digital technologies such as artificial intelligence and social media could be beneficial in meeting the crucial needs to use digital communication.
+Utilising emerging digital technologies such as artificial intelligence and social media could be beneficial in meeting the evolving challenges of digital communication.